icecube/nuflux/docs/overview.rst

 Overview
 ========

-Nuflux is a library for evaluating various atmospheric neutrino flux models.
+nuflux is a library for evaluating various atmospheric neutrino flux models.
 Its main purpose is to hold these fluxes, based on different combinations of models, and make them easily available to analysers.

-Models for atmospheric neutrinos are often released as tables binned in neutrino energy :math:`E_\nu` and zenith angle :math:`\theta_\nu`.
-Nuflux contains various interpolation routines for these models so that neutrino fluxes can be represented as a smooth function of energy and zenith.
+Models for atmospheric neutrinos are often released as tables binned in neutrino energy :math:`E_\nu` and zenith angle :math:`\theta_\nu`. nuflux contains various interpolation routines for these models so that neutrino fluxes can be represented as a smooth function of energy and zenith.

 All models define the flux, :math:`\Phi_\nu(E_\nu,\theta_\nu)`, as a differential flux, per unit energy, area, solid angle and time: